-Gender Research & Advocacy Project LEGAL ASSISTANCE CENTRE Windhoek, Namibia physical harm to another person, but this Domestic violence is definition includes things like economic violence towards a family abuse and emotional abuse. member or someone who is in a relationship with the abuser.
+Gender Research & Advocacy Project LEGAL ASSISTANCE CENTRE Windhoek, Namibia, 2008 things like economic abuse and Domestic violence is emotional abuse. violence towards a family member or someone who is in a relationship with the abuser.
 When children are the victims, the violence is often referred to as "child abuse".